typesense/typesense-website/docs-site/content/guide/organizing-collections.md

 Typesense has been tested and used with 100s of millions of documents per collection (so far, as reported by users).

-However, as the number of documents in a collection increases and/or the complexity of filtering increases, search response times tend to be correlated to the size of the collection.
+However, as the number of documents in a collection increases and/or the complexity of filtering increases, search response times tend to be correlated with the size of the collection.
-This is very similar to the size of tables in a relational database affecting query processing times at scale.
+This is very similar to how the size of tables in a relational database affect query processing times at scale.

-If you happen to notice any write / read performance issues at scale, a good way to improve performance is by sharding the single collection into multiple collections using an attribute like `user_id`, `created_at`, `country`, etc.
+If you happen to notice any write / read performance issues at scale in Typesense, a good way to improve performance is by sharding the single collection into multiple collections using an attribute like `user_id`, `created_at`, `country`, etc.
 So for eg, you could create collections like `users_usa`, `users_canada`, `users_uk` and place users in each of those countries in separate collections.
+Or you could create collections like `users_1`, `users_2`, ... `users_n` and place all users with user_id of `user_id mod n` in the respective collection.

 Another use case is in a [multi-tenant application](#multi-tenant-applications) - if there is one particular user whose data is sufficiently large, you could move just that user's data into a new collection, while leaving all other users' data in the main collection.